-Despite ISIS’s large land losses and humiliating military defeats, it’s hard to forget that the terrorist group had controlled large portions of both Iraq and Syria.
-Since its military takeover of Mosul, Iraq and its deceleration of Caliphate back in 2014, many had feared that the group would eventually penetrate other borders throughout the region and spread beyond Iraq and Syria.
+Despite ISIS’s major territorial losses and humiliating military defeats, it’s hard to forget that the terrorist group had once controlled large portions of both Iraq and Syria.
+Since its 2014 military takeover of Mosul, wide swaths of northern Iraq, and its declaration of Caliphate, many had feared that the group would eventually penetrate other borders throughout the region and spread beyond Iraq and Syria.
 Over the years, the group’s operations had spread from the Middle East to Europe in the West and Southeast Asia in the East.
 What’s worse is that many foreign nationals attracted to the organization’s message decided to go to IS strongholds in the region and become fighters, operatives or brides.

 Today, the situation in the Middle East could not be any different as the group is on the brink of being militarily destroyed.
 As it stands, Baghouz in Syria is the final remaining IS stronghold.
 Many of IS’s former fighters are arrested, detained, in hiding or seeking to go back to their homelands.
 Despite these victories, there are still many questions that remain unanswered such as what course of action should be taken on former IS fighters, how we avenge the ones who suffered the most from the group’s diabolical actions and how do we rebuild the lands destroyed during ISIS control?
 While current events present new opportunities for the people previously living under IS siege, a lot of time will be needed to heal most of the wounds inflicted.